SAPAA Newsletter No. 57, February 2026

 by Patsy Cotterill, Secretary

 The retreating glaciers and strong winds have created an arc of sand dunes stretching from the Saskatchewan border to Grand Prairie.
-While this natural feature is perhaps more associated with the great deserts of the world (Sahara, Gobi), the largest active dunes in Canada are the Athabasca Sand Dunes.
+While this natural feature is perhaps more associated with the great deserts of the world (Sahara, Gobi), Canada too has active dunes and the largest of these are the Athabasca Sand Dunes.
 This feature article explores these unique areas of Central Alberta.

 2026 – Site Inspection Status